SkatAI/epitadb/docs/03-solutions/S4-normalize-treesdb.md

 where t.id = 888;
 ```

+A bit more complex than a simple query.
+however,

-We can insert new names (for instance for future trees) by adding a new row in the ```tree_names``` table.
+* we can insert new names (for instance for future trees) simply by adding a new row in the ```tree_names``` table.
-or update a particular name without updating the trees table
+* We can update a particular name without updating the trees table,
-and even delete a tree with a unique name without deleting the name.
+* and even delete a tree with a unique name without making the name disappear.